-Free ranging can have a lot of definitions.
-Some commercial egg companies have been known to stretch the definition of what “access to outside” really means.
-But for this article we’ll call free ranging;
+Free-ranging can have a lot of definitions.
+Some commercial egg companies have been known to stretch the definition of what “access to the outside” really means.
+But for this article, we’ll call free-ranging;

 Providing a coop for your chickens to sleep in, and letting them out in the morning to roam freely around your property.
 It also may include a commercially processed food supplement.

 When you let your chickens free-range you will begin to see behavior that doesn’t necessarily occur in a confined coop setting, especially if you have a rooster.
 He will round up the girls if they stray too far.
 Different vocalizations will be heard as bits of food are found.
 Scratching, sand bathing and even relaxing will look different when your chickens are free to roam.